 Seabreath is a small company with a bold vision: to deliver practical, scalable solutions to global energy and environmental challenges through next‑generation wave energy technology.

-SeaBreath was created to solve this problem with a radically different approach: a modular, floating OWC system designed to withstand even extreme marine environments.
+Seabreath was created to solve this problem with a radically different approach: a modular, floating, multichambers, Wave Energy Converter system designed to withstand even extreme marine environments.

 Seabreath is developing a wave energy converter based on multiple oscillating water column chambers, optimized for: